peerlibrary/meteor-blaze-components/README.md

   super + 2
 ```

-You can use normal CoffeeScript inheritance in your mixins.
-On the diagram of our example `super` traverses upwards.
+You can use normal JavaScript/CoffeeScript inheritance in your mixins.
+On the diagram of our example `super` traverses
+upwards.

 ```coffee
 dataContext: ->